PERPLEXITY

 Perplexity: An AI-powered Research and Discovery Platform

 Perplexity is an emerging AI-powered search engine with 15M+ users, designed to deliver detailed, reliable answers.
-However, while it's actively growing, a lot of students still don't really know what it is.
+However, while it's actively growing, a lot of students still don't know what it is.

 THE CHALLENGE